-AUTO • Auto discharge Camera automatically determines surrounding and built-in flash pops up and discharges automatically when necessary (flash does not discharge even if it is popped up when not nece 4 Manual discharge Discharges flash manually.
+Auto discharge Camera automatically determines surrounding light and built-in flash pops up.
+The flash pops up and discharges automatically when necessary, such as when using a shutter speed likely to cause camera shake or in backlit conditions.
+(The flash may pop up but may not discharge if the camera determines that the flash is not necessary.)
+Manual discharge Discharges flash manually.
 Flash discharges when popped up, does not discharge when retracted.
-4 a Auto flash+Redeye reduct Lights a red-eye reduction light before automatic flash 4 ® Manl flash+Redeye reduct Discharges flash manually.
+4® Auto flash+Redeye reduct Lights a red-eye reduction light before automatic flash.
+4 ⊚ Manl flash+Redeye reduct Discharges flash manually.
 Lights a red-eye reduction light before manual flash.